4est-is-Forrest/square-iron/content/docs/about/overview.md

 • Adjust and distribute these tool sets remotely as well as provide remote training and support for teams as far as the Philippines.

 • Rapidly produces specialized Python scripts to complete sudden and high-volume tasks such as creating over 1200 ServiceNow tickets in a few hours or automatically emailing end users out of compliance with McAfee’s Endpoint Protection.

+#### Details

+###### IT Support (I-II)

+Much of my first year with Atos was spent as a Tier I agent that occasionally came across Tier II issues.
+Two key factors helped me rapidly grow in and eventually out of this role very ; I was attending IT focused classes at NKU and I found I had both an strong interest and tenacious desire in finding answers.